OGSR/OGSR-Engine/3rd_party/Src/OpenAL_Soft/readme.txt

 named OpenAL32.dll).
 Just be aware this will prevent other system-installed OpenAL implementations from working.

-To use the 32-bit DLL, copy it from the bin\Win32 folder to the folder that the 32-bit OpenAL32.dll router is installed in.
+To set up the 32-bit DLL for use globally, copy it from the bin\Win32 folder to the folder that the 32-bit OpenAL32.dll router is installed in.
 For 32-bit Windows, the Win32 DLL will typically go into the system32 folder.
 For 64-bit Windows, the Win32 DLL will typically go into the SysWOW64 folder.

-To use the 64-bit DLL, copy it from the bin\Win64 folder to the folder that the 64-bit OpenAL32.dll router is installed in.
+To set up the 64-bit DLL for use globally, copy it from the bin\Win64 folder to the folder that the 64-bit OpenAL32.dll router is installed in.
 For 64-bit Windows, this will typically be the system32 folder.

 The included openal-info32.exe and openal-info64.exe programs can be used to